Fork me on GitHub

 category :some, partial: Partial::None.new

-The weights option defines how strongly a word is weighed.
+The weight option defines how strongly a word is weighed.
 By default, Picky rates a word according to the logarithm of its occurrence.
-This means that a word that occurs more often will be slightly higher weighed.
+This means that a word that occurs more often will be weighed slightly higher.

 The default is Weights::Logarithmic.new.

-You can also pass in your own weights generators.
+You can also pass in your own weight generators.
 See this article to learn more.

 If you don’t want Picky to calculate weights for your indexed entries, you can use constant or dynamic weights.

-category :some, weights: Weights::Constant.new # Returns 0.0 for all results.
+category :some, weight: Weights::Constant.new # Returns 0.0 for all results.

 Or with a dynamically calculated weight: